llvm/clangir/GettingStarted/build-install.md

 $ ninja install
 ```

-Check for `cir-tool` to confirm all is fine:
+Check for `cir-opt` to confirm all is fine:

 ```
-$ /tmp/install-llvm/bin/cir-tool --help
+$ /tmp/install-llvm/bin/cir-opt --help
 ```